ssrg-vt/FoxDec/README.md

 Before FoxDec can be applied to a binary, several files need to be generated.
 We provide scripts `dump_elf.sh` and `dump_macho.sh` that generate these files automatically for respectively files in the ELF (Linux) and MACH-O (MacOS) format.

-    ./dump_elf.sh BINARY NAME
+    dump_elf.sh BINARY NAME

 Here, `BINARY` is the name of the binary and `NAME` is a short working title (without file extensions or paths).
-For example:
+For example, when inside the `foxdec` directory:

-	mkdir du
+	mkdir examples/du
-	cd du
+	cd examples/du
-    ./dump_elf.sh /usr/bin/du du
+	../../scripts/dump_elf.sh /usr/bin/du du

-This generates a new directory `du` and generates the following files:
+This generates a new directory `examples/du` and generates the following files:

-- **`NAME.dump`**: We use `readelf` to get an overview of all segments/sections in the binary.
+- **`NAME.dump`**: We use `readelf`/`otool` (Linux/MacOS) to get an overview of all segments/sections in the binary.
 For each relevant section, a hexdump is appended to **`NAME.dump`**.
-- **`NAME.section`**: A plain-text file containing an overview of all relevant segments/sections.
+- **`NAME.sections`**: A plain-text file containing an overview of all relevant segments/sections.
 - **`NAME.symbols`**: A plain-text file containing an overview of all external function symbols.
 - **`NAME.entry`**: A plain-text file containing the entry points of the binary (one if executable, multiple if library).
 - **`NAME.objdump`** (optional): For debugging purposes, we find it convenient to have the `objdump` available.
 This file is not used by FoxDec itself.